 Request an appointment with a TRICARE liaison.
 They can help you navigate TRICARE and get the most benefit from your health care coverage.

 The Department of Defense worked with the National Center for Interstate Compacts to establish the Interstate Compact on Educational Opportunities for Military Children in 2008, which covers common policies for records transfer, enrollment, placement and graduation requirements.
 These common policies cover many of the concerns experienced by military families, but still leave families to deal with issues once they have arrived at the new duty station.
 The Department of Defense State Liaison Office is working with states to make the task of transferring to a new school easier by giving military parents a temporary waiver to residence requirement.
 This will enable them to pre-enroll their children in a school district before they arrive at the PCS destination.
-The initiative, called “Advance Enrollment,” is now policy in 19 states and one more state has a bill currently in progress.
+The initiative, called “Advance Enrollment,” is now policy in 24 states.

 Advance enrollment initiative